giogiopg/Fermi_analysis/README.md

 # Fermi_analysis

 The GIO analysis tools have been developed to fulfill my Bachelor's Thesis necessities.
+I began the project in Spanish and then I changed to English.
+I apologyse if there is still any output in Spanish.
 The code has been implemented using the Fermi Tools(https://github.com/fermi-lat/Fermitools-conda) as well as fermipy (https://github.com/fermiPy/fermipy).